goldenage-et/ahmadin-jabal-web/README.md

-# ahmadin - Multi-Vendor E-Commerce Platform
+# ahmadin - Ustaz Ahmedin Jebel Portfolio & Digital Platform

-ahmadin is a comprehensive multi-vendor e-commerce platform built with Next.js, NestJS, and TypeScript.
-It provides a complete solution for online marketplaces where multiple vendors can sell their products to customers through a **modern**, scalable architecture.
+**Ustaz Ahmedin Jebel** (አሕመዲን ጀበል) - Preacher · Historian · Community Advocate

+ahmadin is a comprehensive digital platform built with Next.js, NestJS, and TypeScript, serving as both a portfolio website for Ustaz Ahmedin Jebel and an e-commerce platform for books, articles, and blogs.
+The platform promotes faith, heritage, and justice for Ethiopian Muslims while providing modern, scalable architecture for content management and digital commerce.

+## 👤 About Ustaz Ahmedin Jebel

+Ustaz Ahmedin Jebel is a prominent Ethiopian Islamic educator, historian, author, and community advocate.
+He has served as **Social Affairs Advisor** to the Ethiopian Islamic Affairs Supreme Council (EIASC) and is known for his work in:

+- **Religious Education & Dawah**: Providing Islamic education and community guidance
+- **Historical Research**: Authoring books on Ethiopian Muslim history and their relationship with political powers
+- **Community Rights & Advocacy**: Speaking for equality, equal citizenship, and community rights
+- **Youth Engagement**: Mobilizing and engaging younger generations in community development

+### Key Milestones

+- **2011**: Published "*ኢትዮጵያውያን ሙስሊሞች ከ 615-1700 የጭቆናና የትግል ታሪክ*" (Ethiopian Muslims: History of Persecution and Struggle from 615-1700)
+- **2012**: Selected as one of 17 leaders for the Muslim Arbitration Committee (MAC)
+- **2012-2018**: Arrested and imprisoned (2012), sentenced to 22 years (2015), released (2018)
+- **2021**: Political candidacy for House of People's Representatives (Jimma city), later withdrew
+- **2023**: Continued advocacy work, including speeches addressing mosque demolitions and community grievances

+> *"Muslims refuse anything less than equality and will not accept being second class citizens."* - Ustaz Ahmedin Jebel

 ## 🚀 Features

+### 📚 Portfolio & Content Features
+- **Biography Section**: Comprehensive biography with timeline of key life events, roles, and achievements
+- **Publications**: Showcase of books and written works with detailed information and purchase options
+  - "*ኢትዮጵያውያን ሙስሊሞች ከ 615-1700 የጭቆናና የትግል ታሪክ*" (2011, 272 pages)
+  - Additional books on Ethiopian Muslim history and contemporary issues
+- **Media Gallery**: Integrated YouTube videos, lectures, interviews, and audio content
+- **Advocacy & Impact**: Showcase of community work, speeches, and advocacy efforts
+- **Articles & Blogs**: Content management system for publishing articles and blog posts
+- **Multilingual Support**: Full support for English, Amharic (አማርኛ), and Oromo languages
+- **Social Media Integration**: Links to YouTube channel, Facebook, Instagram, and other platforms

-### 🛍️ Customer Features
+### 🛍️ E-Commerce Features
-- **Product Browsing**: Browse products by category, search, and advanced filters with real-time search
+- **Book Store**: Browse and purchase books by category, search, and advanced filters
+- **Article Marketplace**: Access premium articles with flexible pricing options
+- **Blog Content**: Subscribe to blog content with comment systems
-- **Product Details**: Detailed product pages with image galleries, descriptions, reviews, and vendor information
+- **Product Details**: Detailed pages with descriptions, reviews, and related content
-- **Shopping Cart**: Add/remove items, update quantities, and manage cart with real-time updates and persistence
-- **Wishlist**: Save products for later purchase with persistent storage and quick add/remove functionality
-- **Order Management**: Track order history, status updates, and delivery tracking with detailed order information
+- **Order Management**: Complete order tracking, status updates, and delivery management
-- **User Profile**: Manage account information, addresses, and payment methods with profile customization
+- **Payment Processing**: Multiple payment methods including bank transfer and online payments
+- **Shopping Experience**: Buy now functionality, order history, and user accounts
-- **Reviews & Ratings**: Read and write product reviews with rating system and helpfulness voting
+- **Reviews & Ratings**: Community-driven reviews and ratings for books and content
-- **Responsive Design**: Mobile-first, responsive interface with modern UI components and smooth animations

-### 🏪 Vendor/Store Features
+### 🏪 Admin & Management Features
-- **Store Management**: Create and manage multiple stores with unique branding and settings
-- **Store Dashboard**: Comprehensive dashboard with sales analytics, performance metrics, and revenue tracking
+- **Content Management**: Admin panel for managing books, articles, blogs, and categories
-- **Product Management**: Add, edit, and manage product listings with bulk operations and inventory tracking
+- **Publication Management**: Add, edit, and manage book listings with inventory tracking
+- **Article & Blog Editor**: Rich content editor for creating and publishing articles/blogs
+- **Category Management**: Organize content with hierarchical categories and tags
-- **Order Management**: View and process customer orders with status updates and fulfillment tracking
+- **Order Processing**: View and process customer orders with status updates
-- **Inventory Management**: Track stock levels, variants, and low stock alerts with automated notifications
-- **Store Analytics**: Sales reports, performance metrics, customer insights, and revenue analytics
-- **Store Settings**: Manage store information, commission rates, payout schedules, and store policies
-- **Member Management**: Invite and manage store members with role-based permissions (Owner, Admin, Member)
+- **User Management**: Manage user accounts, roles, and permissions

-### 🛒 E-Commerce Features
-- **Multi-Vendor Support**: Multiple vendors selling on one unified platform with individual storefronts
-- **Product Variants**: Support for different colors, sizes, materials, and custom attributes with SKU management
-- **Inventory Tracking**: Real-time stock management with automatic updates and low stock alerts
-- **Commission System**: Configurable commission rates and payout processing with detailed financial tracking
-- **Payment Integration**: Multiple payment methods with secure processing and transaction history
-- **Shipping Options**: Various shipping methods, rates, and tracking integration with carrier support
-- **Tax Calculation**: Automatic tax calculation based on location and product type with tax reporting
-- **Discount System**: Promo codes, automatic discounts, and seasonal sales with coupon management
+- **Analytics Dashboard**: Comprehensive analytics for sales, content views, and user engagement
+- **Media Library**: File management system for images, videos, and documents

 ### 🔧 Technical Features
 - **Type Safety**: Full TypeScript implementation across frontend and backend with strict type checking